Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 And that is the story of bacteria, but that could also have been the story of every species that lived.
 Why risk unnecessary interactions with the environment when a quiet approach to life simply worked?

 Yet, at some point during our evolutionary history, the entire tune suddenly changed.
-600 million years ago, the world had just escaped the brutal ice age before the Ice Age – the Cryogenian period.
-From then, the first animals emerged from the ashes... or should I say, from the frost.

-These new species had enough of their ancestors' fear of nature.
-They wanted to prove that it is not so bad to live an active life exploring the world.
+Many, many years ago, the first animals had emerged.
+They enough of their ancestors' fear of nature.
+They wanted to prove that it was not so bad to live an active life exploring the world.
 Of course, exploration is dangerous – at any moment, they might wander into a gruesome death.
 But that risk was worth it.
 If they could successfully find and use the resources they have on this Earth, they could live for longer than any of their ancestors could ever dream of.
 If they could form successful social groups that tackled the challenges of life together, they could conquer the natural world to a point where it's no longer a big deal.
 And if they could form their own cultures and convey it to generations to come, they could be etched into immortality.

-All of those challenges require **cognition**: the ability to perceive the world correctly and to use that perception to guide action.
+All of those challenges require **cognition**.
 Today, I will go over the origins of cognition: how did we come to know the world as we do today?

 ### Behavior as control